 Anxious about your son’s anxiety?
 Sad about your daughter’s depression?
 If you’re concerned about your child’s mental health, you might be thinking about therapy.
 If you are, you’re in good company.

 If you’re concerned about your child, trust your instincts—and seek help.
-“Therapy can absolutely be helpful in a child’s life,” says Miyume McKinley, LCSW, a clinical social worker and child therapist in Los Angeles, California.
+“Therapy can absolutely be helpful in a child’s life,” says Miyume McKinley, LCSW, a clinical social worker and child therapist in Los Angeles.
 “Children and teens are still developing and coming to understand their emotions.
 Working with a therapist gives them an opportunity to express their feelings with a professional who can help to steer their lives in a healthy direction.”

 Finding the right treatment for your child can feel like a big undertaking, and you might have so many questions that you find your head spinning.
-This guide will help you make sure your child is getting the mental health care that they need.
+This guide will help you make sure your child is getting the mental healthcare that they need.

-Start with your pediatrician.
+Start with Your Pediatrician

 Next to you, that’s the person who knows the most about your child’s health.
 Plus, the pediatrician is a professional who can spot behavioral health disorders.

-Partner with your school.
+Partner with Your School

-“All of them can provide mental health care for your child,” explains McKinley.
+“All of them can provide mental healthcare for your child,” explains McKinley.
 “The real question is not so much the letters after their name, but their experience and their specialty.
 They might focus, for example, on depression and anxiety, or attention deficit hyperactivity disorder (ADHD).
 Find out if the therapist can provide services for the issue that you’re concerned about.
 And definitely find someone who works with children.”

-But, even so, it is still good to understand the difference between social workers, psychologists, and psychiatrists.
+Even so, it is still good to understand the difference between social workers, psychologists, and psychiatrists.
 It mostly comes down to education.